7 Change Portfolio Management best practices

 The ‘why’ behind a lot of industry changes in our day and age come from the fact that data is now dominating our world.
 Data is a central part of everything that is changing in our world.
 Since we are now more reliant on the internet for information, the data that can be collected through our digital interactions around our lives are now driving change.

-At work, we are surrounded by work functions and departments that rely on data to run and manage the business.
-HR, Finance, Operations, Manufacturing, Risk, Procurement, etc. The list goes on.
+At the workplace, most corporate work functions and departments rely on data to run and manage the business.
+HR, Finance, Operations, Manufacturing, Risk, Procurement, IT, etc. The list goes on.
 In each of these departments data is an essential part of the day to day running of the function, without which the function cannot be run effectively.
+They would not know if the performance is hitting targets.

 So if our world is surrounded by data, why are we not measuring it in managing change?
 To answer this question let’s look at what we are or are not measuring.